logar16/LunarLander/README.md

 Figures should be populated automatically.

-To train a specific configuration, create a config file (see others for examples) specifying what you want the hyperparameters and model architecture to be.
+To train a specific configuration, create a config file (see others for examples or the config section below) specifying what you want the hyperparameters and model architecture to be.
 Add that config to the `models/configs/` directory and run it with the following command: